tu-studio/hpc-cluster-ml-workflow/README.md

 # ml-training-pipeline

-This repository provides a comprehensive template for the management of reproducible data engineering pipelines in the context of audio neural network trainings.
+This repository provides a comprehensive template for the management of reproducible ml training pipelines in the context of audio.

 ## Features